yanaP73/Project2/README.md

 # Project2
 # Yana’s Responsive Website Project
-This project is a responsive website including all skills learnt throughout the course so far.
+This project is a responsive website including all skills learned throughout the course so far.
-It is a simple quiz which incudes JavaScript for its functionality.
+It is a simple quiz that incudes JavaScript for its functionality.
 The website is very simple and easy to navigate.
 It allows the user to control audio using the audio player on each page.
 How To page provides an instruction on how to do the quiz.